emschuch/emschuch.github.io/_posts/2015-8-21-Web-App-and-NLP.md

 ---
 layout: post
-title: Making a Web App for Candidential Tweets
+title: Making a Web App for NLP on Tweets
 ---

 This week I used some natural language processing techniques and built a web app for exploring the tweets of the U.S. presidential candidates, or, as I call them, candidential tweets.